tuxisawesome/WalterOS/README.md

-# WalterOS
+# PonchoOS

-Git repo of the Operating System tutorial series by Poncho, Forked by Walter.
+Git repo of the Operating System tutorial series by Poncho

-Runs (Kleenly) on Pop!
-OS 22.04 *w* mtools, nasm, and build-essential installed.